Nikoolaii/ESGI-Wordpress-Theme/README.md

 <p align="center">
    <strong>An exercise to learn how to create a Wordpress theme</strong><br />
-   <strong>This theme is used to show movies, by categories and edit an image for each category</strong>
+   <strong>This theme is used to show movies, by categories and edit an image for each category</strong><br />
+   <strong>It's also a test for making plugins in wordpress</strong>
 </p>

 ### Features 🚀